 What is the Effect of Clear HTML Structure for Multilingual SEO?

 Clear HTML Structure is important to crawl multilingual websites as other types of websites.
 A flawed, fluffed, and costly HTML structure can cause partial indexing or delayed crawling.
 In the Google Search Console Coverage Report, that’s why there are two sections for the “explored not crawled”, and “crawled not indexed”.

-“Explored not crawled”, and “crawled not indexed” warnings within the Google Search Console can be signals for the quality and crawlability issue.
-A web page can be quality, but it doesn’t worth the crawling cost, still it will be clustered as non-quality.
-Thus, a light HTML Structure is important to give more space to the main content of the HTML Document and make the hreflangs more clear to the search engines.
+“Explored not crawled”, and “crawled not indexed” warnings within the Google Search Console can be signals for the quality and crawlability issues.
+A web page can be quality, but it doesn’t worth the crawling cost, still, it will be clustered as non-quality.
+Thus, a light HTML Structure is important to give more space to the main content of the HTML Document and make the hreflangs clear to the search engines.